surajneupane55/Multiples/README.md

 6. And the system returns the result of processed file as output in console logs
 7. And the system prints the result in the output file in output folder**

 ** HOW TO RUN THE CODE **

 1. Clone the repository

 2. Goto the directory:
-   cd src  *Everything will be run from the src directory
+   `cd src`  *Everything will be run from the src directory

 3. Install the groovy in your system:
-   macOS: brew install groovy
+   macOS: `brew install groovy`

 4. Compile the code
-   groovyc Main.groovy
+   `groovyc Main.groovy`

 5. Run the code:
    Example:
-   groovy -cp .
-Main sunshineTestFiles/input0.txt outputTestFiles/output0.txt
+   `groovy -cp .
+Main sunshineTestFiles/input0.txt outputTestFiles/output0.txt`

-6. Check the output file in the outputTestFiles folder, you can always alter the value of input0 file to test the code with different inputs.
+6. Check the output file in the `outputTestFiles` folder, you can always alter the value of `input0.txt` file to test the code with different inputs parameters.

+Note: Some edge cases:

+Input file params:  `1 1 2`
+Output file: `2: 1` Reason: `unique()` is used

+Input file params: `2 8 16`
+Output file: `16: 2 4 6 8 10 12 14` Reason: `sort()` is used so the result will not be `16: 2 8 4 6 10 12 14` if that is expected.